UrbanOS-Examples/continuousDelivery/README.md

     * restrict Jenkins access by IP?
     * extract LB variables - done
     * use EC2 image that has up to date ECS agent
-  * Nexus TBD with Jeff
+  * Nexus
-  * Nexus confirmation of EFS persistance by restarting Nexus container and confirming configuration remains
+    * Nexus confirmation of EFS persistence by restarting Nexus container and confirming configuration remains - done
     * Nexus setup of LDAP
     * Change Nexus local admin password from its default setting
+    * Change Nexus script to same approach use by Jenkins
   * Jenkins file for sample repository - pick monitoring
     * runs docker inspec tests in a sibling docker container
     * publishes to Nexus if successful